dij0s/PETAL/thesis/bachelor_thesis.typ

 The research focused on the testing of three hypotheses: (1) evaluating the capability of LLM agents to effectively route and process diverse urban queries against existing urban information systems, (2) the effectiveness of Retrieval-Augmented Generation (RAG) technology in improving response accuracy when working with local knowledge and regulations and (3) the impact of integrating LLM agents with existing urban information-systems - increasing efficiency and decreasing the decision making process time.

+LLM agents (sometimes called AI agents) are software systems that use AI to pursue goals and complete tasks on behalf of users.
+They show reasoning, planning, and memory and have a level of autonomy to make decisions, learn, and adapt as per #link("https://cloud.google.com/discover/what-are-ai-agents?hl=en")[cloud.google.com].
+#highlight("mieux citer??")

 Their proposed solution was tested against 150 question-answer pairs and used St. Petersburg's Digital Urban Platform as a testbed.
 The testing dataset was curated and built by a group of human experts such as specialists in urban data analysis, GIS specialists, and urban architects.